Chandan735729/IPL--Analytics-Engine/README.md

 - Simulates match situations with Monte Carlo logic
 - Shows everything in a Streamlit dashboard with Plotly charts

-## Why This Project Is Good for a Laptop Like Yours

-Your laptop is powerful, but summer heat matters.
-This project keeps things efficient by using:

-- Pandas vectorized operations instead of slow loops
-- Lightweight tabular models instead of deep learning
-- Streamlit caching for data and model reuse
-- Smaller model sizes and controlled simulation counts
-- Preprocessed features so the dashboard stays smooth

 ## Folder Structure